 Next up, you’ll need to choose a business name.
 While this may seem like an obvious point, it’s worth mentioning here due to the UAE’s strict set of naming conventions that may not be familiar to anyone outside of the region.

 To paraphrase the rules around company names: When choosing a name for your Dubai business, you must keep in mind that it cannot include any offensive or blasphemous language, nor any references to Allah or Islam.
 If you wish to include your name in your company name, you must use it in full rather than just your surname or initials.
 Finally, you must check that your chosen name is available to be registered.
-Again, a company formation expert can help you with this step, making suggestions and checking that your chosen name is free.
+Again, a business setup expert can help you with this step, making suggestions and checking that your chosen name is free.

-Making your license application
+Making your Dubai business license application

 Once you have found the cheapest free zone that meets your needs, you can make your application.